mdrony5134/Product-Card-Generator/README.md

 3. Dynamic Card Generation: When the user submits the form, a new product card is generated and displayed in the corresponding category section.

-4. Card Categories: The product cards are categorized into "Men's T-shirt," "Men's Pant," and "Kid's Dress" sections based on the selected category.
+4. Card Categories: The product cards are categorized into `Men's T-shirt`, `Men's Pant` and  `Kid's Dress` sections based on the selected category.

 5. State Management: The component uses the `useState` hook to manage the state of the created product cards, allowing users to see their generated cards.